Creamy Spinach Gratin

 Here’s what I did.

-Saute onions in a stick of butter over medium heat in a cast-iron skillet.
-Add diced leeks to the onions and saute about 10 minutes.
+Saute onions and leeks in a stick of butter over medium heat for about 5 minutes.
 Stir occasionally.

 Add gluten free flour.
-I used brown rice flour but any all-purpose GF flour will work.
 If you’re not prone to gluten allergies use regular all-purpose flour.
 Add nutmeg.

 Stir to combine.

-Add a cup of heavy whipping cream slowly into the mixture.
-Stir to combine.
+Add heavy whipping cream slowly into the mixture.

 Thaw spinach.
 Squeeze-squeeze-squeeze until as much moisture as possible is released from the spinach.
-I used two 26-oz. bags of spinach for this recipe.
-This is what’s left after squeezing out all of that water!
+I found it easiest to use a potato masher to press out the water.

 Stir well to combine and heat through.

-Spray a 9×13″ glass baking dish with olive oil cooking spray.
+Spray an 8×12″ glass baking dish with olive oil cooking spray.
 Add spinach mixture.